AdvPyS22/ExpenseTracker-GroupB/README.md

 An app where the user can manage all their expenses in one place.
 Adding, Editing or Visualizing made simple

+To activate the virtual-environment setup, including the set of dependencies with their required version libraries, use the following command prior to running the modules :

+`source venvironment/bin/activate`

 # Roadmap
 ## April 28th
 - Building Roadmap